Last updated on April 29th, 2023 at 11:25 pm

-Tuberculosis Nursing Diagnosis and Care Plan
+Tuberculosis Nursing Diagnosis and Nursing Interventions

-Tuberculosis is an infectious disease of the lungs that is caused by the pathogen Mycobacterium tuberculosis.
+Tuberculosis TB is an infectious disease of the lungs that is caused by the pathogen Mycobacterium tuberculosis.
 The disease is highly contagious as it can be transmitted via tiny air droplets from one person to another.

 There are two types of tuberculosis (TB): latent and active.